tomins/FinalYearProject/README.md

   - add more details to the mapview- colour(NOT DONE), price(DONE) etc
   - get a better home page with more info
   - check for real time info avaliability
-  - create a link to the booking system
+  - DONE create a link to the booking system
   - add better theming all over
   - change favorite to be a star and change location to beside the name
   - also check if location is already in the favorites